 Nevada does not have a right of rescission or any "cooling off" period for the buyer.
 Used vehicles are sold "as is."

-Nevada dealers must use standardized contracts as listed by the Nevada Division of Financial Institutions.
+Nevada dealers must use standardized contracts which are available online from the Nevada Division of Financial Institutions.
 Dealers must issue the following documents to the buyer:

-Dealers may or may not issue the DRS at the time of the sale.
+Dealers may or may not issue the EDRS at the time of the sale.
 If financing on the vehicle has not been finalized, the dealer may take up to 20 days to arrange financing under the terms of the sale.

 If financing cannot be finalized, the dealer then has three options:

-The vehicle must be registered before the expiration date on the temporary placard regardless of when the DRS was issued.
+The vehicle must be registered before the expiration date on the temporary placard regardless of when the EDRS was issued.

 Use our Online Registration Fee Estimate.
 (Estimate only - total fees will be slightly higher.)
 DMV offices accept cash, checks, money orders for the exact amount, Visa, MasterCard and Discover.